Planning for the Future – key issues for Sole Practitioners

 Dentists who are sole practitioners should take steps to ensure that they have made plans for continuity of service where they hold NHS contracts or risk seeing the goodwill in their practices disappear after their death.

-NHS contract requirements mean that a dentist’s personal representatives have to contact the PCT within 7 days of a dentist’s death and confirm that another contractor is capable of taking over the contract.
-If the PCT is not satisfied the contract will cease – and goodwill is lost.
-If arrangements are in place, however, the PCT can extend the period in which the personal representatives have to deal with the business sale to six months.
+NHS contract requirements mean that a dentist’s personal representatives have to contact NHS England within 7 days of a dentist’s death and confirm that another contractor is capable of taking over the contract.
+If NHS England is not satisfied the contract will cease – and goodwill is lost.
+If arrangements are in place, however, NHS England can extend the period in which the personal representatives have to deal with the business sale to six months.

 Our top tips will help avoid the problems: